logicalclocks/hops-docs/docs/user_guide/hopsworks/goesWrong.rst

 *User account has been disabled due to too many unsuccessful login attempts*

-From the HopsWorks administration application, the administrator can re-enable the account by going to "User Administration" and taking the action "Approve account".
+From the Hopsworks administration application, the administrator can re-enable the account by going to "User Administration" and taking the action "Approve account".

 *User account has been disabled due to too many unsuccessful login attempts*